dardevelin/gensystray/README.md

 [name of another button]
 command to execute on button click

+the next option is actually a separator

+[-]
+-

+[some other button]
+another command

 all the rest is ignore except text between square brackets and text in the next line right after
 ```